mattjmcnaughton/context7-cli/README.md

 Context7 provides a comprehensive database of library documentation.
 This CLI tool allows you to:
 - Search for libraries across multiple programming languages and frameworks
 - Retrieve detailed documentation for specific libraries
+- Auto-select top search results with the "lucky" command
 - Sort and filter search results based on various metrics
 - Integrate Context7 data into your development workflows